 ✔Non-transnational websites, listings sites, sites with no user information and personal blogs do not currently require SSL.
 HOWEVER there is a movement to phase out non-secure communications entirely, forcing the entire web to become encrypted.
 This movement is supported by the likes of Google and Mozilla so there is a high chance of this happening.

 Should this transpire, it is conceivable that every website will be required to use SSL in order for a web browser to show the site without warnings.
 SSL may also become an important SEO ranking factors (Update: It has now become an important factor).

-You have have already noticed that when clicking through to a login page, that page takes a little longer to load than the rest of the site.
-Adding secure certificate and SSL to you website is adding an extra layer of security, but it is also an extra layer which needs to be processed at all levels.
-Initially the client and the server will need to establish a "handshake" to identify each other.
+You have already noticed that when clicking through to a login page, that page takes a little longer to load than the rest of the site.
+Adding secure certificate and SSL to your website is adding an extra layer of security, but it is also an extra layer which needs to be processed at all levels.
+Initially, the client and the server will need to establish a "handshake" to identify each other.
 The browser then needs to be able to decrypt and display the encrypted content, the server needs to encrypt and decrypt as well.
 These all have performance ramifications.

 What are the types of SSL

 - Self Signed Certificates - The least secure, and should not be used in production environments.
 You can generate your own SSL certificate to use for developing and testing.
-Most Internet Browsers will give warnings about self signed certificates.
+Most Internet Browsers will give warnings about self-signed certificates.